USS Harlan County: Service history

 Harlan County was named after Harlan County, Kentucky as reflected in her unit patch.
 Her keel was laid on 7 November 1970 at San Diego, California by the National Steel & Shipbuilding Co.
 She launched on 24 July 1971, sponsored by Mrs. Richard Capen.
 The ship was commissioned on 8 April 1972.
 Following commissioning, Harlan County was assigned to the Amphibious Force, Atlantic Fleet, and transited the Panama Canal en route to her home port at Naval Amphibious Base Little Creek.

 In September 1979 after fire broke out in the port and starboard engine room of HNLMS Tonijn, Harlan County assisted in towing the submarine to Gibraltar.

 The crew of Harlan County affectionately nicknamed her the "Darlin' Harlan", "Supergator", and "the Golden Gator".
 Over her career, Harlan County routinely deployed to the Mediterranean, Western Africa, and South America, while also conducting amphibious training operations along the east coast of the United States and in the Caribbean.
 Harlan County served during several notable actions during her career: she was stationed off the coast of Lebanon in 1983 when the Marine barracks in Beirut was bombed; several of her crew volunteered for a "Search and Rescue Detail."

 In 1990 Harlan County helped reestablish US Navy cooperation with Argentina; she was the first US Navy ship to make an official port visit to Buenos Aires since the Falklands War.
-On 11 October 1993, Harlan County was sent to Port-au-Prince, Haiti to pave the way for an agreed-upon United Nations intervention.
+On 11 October 1993, Harlan County was sent to Port-au-Prince, Haiti to land a contingent of UN police trainers and pave the way for an agreed-upon United Nations intervention.
 However, she was ordered back to sea a day later in the face of protests; a week after the Battle of Mogadishu, fewer than 200 locals reportedly chanted "Somalia, Somalia," leading her captain to leave port without landing the U.S. and Canadian soldiers aboard.

 Harlan County was decommissioned on 14 April 1995 and was temporarily leased to Spain, where she was re-christened as Pizarro (L42) in the Spanish Navy.
 In 1999 the US government finally sold Harlan County to Spain; the ship was decommissioned by the Spanish Navy on 14 December 2012.
 In December 2013 it was reported that she would be sold to Angola as part of a package with the Spanish aircraft carrier Príncipe de Asturias.
 The ship failed to sell and was sold for scrap in April, 2016, for approximately $1-million USD.
 The ship was completely dismantled between May and November, 2016, at El Puerto de Santa Maria, Spain.